jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-baz-jeff-borough-sydney.md

   up with founders Baz & Jeff to get the lowdown.
 featuredImage: /img/jeff-baz-borough.jpg
 ---
-_As they gear up for the launch of their brand new rooftop party **Borough,** we caught up with Anthony ‘Baz’ Barrett and Jeff Barrass for a chat about the concept, Sydney nightlife and their maddest party escapades..._
+_As they gear up for the launch of their brand new rooftop party **Borough**, we caught up with Anthony ‘Baz’ Barrett and Jeff Barrass for a chat about the concept, Sydney nightlife and their maddest party escapades... _

 **RR:** Baz, Jeff... great to chat.
 We're excited for the launch of Borough this Sunday.
 Tell us about the concept.